LucaTheHacker/GoFritzBox/README.md

 GoFritzBox is a Golang utility to read or modify Fritz!Box parameters.

 ### Why it is not complete?
-Because AVMDE didn't release a documentation for its APIs, building this library is very hard and I won't lose my time building functions that nobody will use.
+Because AVMDE didn't release a documentation for its APIs, building this library is very hard and I won't waste my time building functions that nobody will use.

 ### Dude!
 There's no good documentation!
 Nice point, I really appreciate your attention.
 I don't really know what some things are due to the very confusing APIs.
 I've tried to do my best, you'll have some happy time trying to figure out what's going on.

 ## Supported features: